lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 In our case, the `Swapchain` class constructor receives a parameter, named `vsync` which we will use to specify if we want to wait for the vertical blanking or not.
 If `vsync` is true we will use the `VK_PRESENT_MODE_FIFO_KHR`.
 In this case our frame rate will be, as a maximum, the maximum refresh rate of our screen.
 If `vsync` is false we will opt for the `VK_PRESENT_MODE_IMMEDIATE_KHR` presentation mode.

-With this structure filled-up we can finally create swap chain by invoking the `vkCreateSwapchainKHR` function, where will struct the pointer to the swap chin instance through a
+With this structure filled-up we can finally create swap chain by invoking the `vkCreateSwapchainKHR` function, where will struct the pointer to the swap chain instance through a
 `LongBuffer`.
 The last step is to create swap chain image views.
 Prior to analyze that we will start by showing pending methods already used in the constructor.
 Let's tart with the definition of the `calcNumImages`: